Student Organization Advisor Resources

 • Advisors do not have voting rights within the student organization.

-• Advisors may be removed from their role by the internal processes established in the organization's constitution, bylaws, or other governing documents of the specific student organization.
+• Advisors may be removed from their role by the internal processes established within the organization's constitution, bylaws, or other governing documents of the specific student organization.

 • Faculty and staff members may serve as advisors to more than one student organization.
 However, when considering such commitments, they should carefully assess their capacity to maintain a balanced workload.
 It’s important to ensure that taking on additional responsibilities does not compromise their ability to provide effective and efficient advising to each organization they support.